paulkry/topology-control/README.md

 	python -m pip install -r requirements.txt

-Wishlist here... to figure out what goes in the requjirements with a pip -freeze (i.e., wiht version numbers)
+Wishlist here... to figure out what goes in the requirements with a pip -freeze (i.e., wiht version numbers)

 polyscope
 meshio